 Of course, the question then becomes: Can I afford to hire a wedding planner?

 I’m never one to tell someone how to spend their hard-earned money.
 I don’t believe in money-shaming someone for what their budget is.
 But, I DO believe in sharing helpful information so there are realistic expectations.

 In the days where Pinterest is a-plenty with dance floors sitting pretty under chandeliers dripping in pearls and florals and seaside open tenting with perfect skies, it can be really easy to let your imagination run wild and your dreams soar.

-But real talk for a second: Outside of your marriage license and officiant, everything else that you’re investing in for your wedding is “optional”.
+But real talk for a second: Outside of your marriage license and officiant, everything else that you’re investing in for your wedding ceremony is “optional”.
 So if you’re choosing to spend $30k, $50k, $100k or better on your wedding, that’s completely up to you.
 (Or maybe your parents.
 But that’s a whole other discussion, isn’t it?)